tonydjones/Portfolio/Solo Projects/Android (Java)/CBT Aid/README.md

 but I'm far more proud of the app's functionality than I would be of its appearance.
 And frankly that's all that really matters, because I made it for myself.

-Check out the video here: https://www.youtube.com/watch?v=xiDR9uAickQ&feature=youtu.be
+Check out the video here: https://youtu.be/xiDR9uAickQ

-Thanks again, guys!
-See you in the business someday, hopefully.

--Tony